MicrosoftDocs/cpp-docs/docs/c-language/ASAN/ASan.md

 # Address Sanitizer

-We describe a new compiler flag -fsanitize=address which may result in exposing hidden [errors](#errors) in your code, not exposed by your current testing.
+We describe a new compiler flag `-fsanitize=address` which may result in exposing hidden [errors](#errors) in your code, not exposed by current testing.

 Using this flag can reduce your time spent on: